-As of March 31, 2022, we had cash and cash equivalents of \$177.0 million.
+As of June 30, 2022, we had cash and cash equivalents of \$159.4 million.
 We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2024.

-Note on the COVID-19 Pandemic
+Note on the Ongoing COVID-19 Pandemic

-The ongoing COVID-19 pandemic is having widespread, rapidly-evolving, and unpredictable impacts on global societies, economies, financial markets, and business practices.
-We are closely monitoring the impact of the pandemic, the identification of new variants of the COVID-19 virus and related developments, and our focus remains on promoting employee health and safety while continuing to advance the research and development of our product candidates.
+The ongoing COVID-19 pandemic continues to have widespread, rapidly-evolving, and unpredictable impacts on global societies, economies, financial markets, supply chains and business practices.
+We are closely monitoring the impact of the pandemic, the identification of new variants and related developments, and our focus remains on promoting employee health and safety while continuing to advance the research and development of our product candidates.
 However, the extent of the impact of the COVID-19 pandemic, including variants of the COVID-19 virus, on our business, operations, and clinical development timelines and plans remains uncertain and will depend on future developments that cannot be predicted with confidence at this time.
 For a discussion regarding risks and uncertainties related to the COVID-19 pandemic and its potential impact on our business and financial results, please refer to our Risk Factors in Part II, Item 1A of this Quarterly Report on Form 10-Q.